amsehili/auditok/doc/examples.rst

 Working with AudioRegions
 -------------------------

-The following are a couple of interesting operations you can do with :class:`AudioRegion` objects.
+In the following sections, we will review several operations that can be performed with :class:AudioRegion objects.

 Basic region information
 ========================